Hubbard1118/Code_Refactor-1/README.md

 The code was reviewed, edited, and streamlined to function the same as it did before.

-Using the "Scout's Honor" principle, the application was also furnised with a few novel upgrades.
+Using the "Scout's Honor" principle, the application was also furnished with a few novel upgrades.